-SIR ANDRÁS SCHIFF 2023-2024 Biography
+SIR ANDRÁS SCHIFF Biography

 Sir András Schiff is world-renowned as a pianist, conductor, pedagogue and lecturer.
-Called "one of the most penetratingly serious masters of the keyboard before the public today" (Boston Globe), Sir András continues to awe audiences and critics alike.
-Born in Budapest, Hungary, in 1953, Sir András studied piano at the Liszt Ferenc Academy with Pal Kadosa, György Kurtág, and Ferenc Rados; and in London with George Malcom.
+Born in Budapest, Hungary, in 1953, Sir András studied piano at the Liszt Ferenc Academy with Pal Kadosa, György Kurtág, and Ferenc Rados; and in London with George Malcolm.